alessaloisio/websocket-chat/README.md

 Create an online chat with websocket and react

 ## Prerequisite
-* Knowledge of Javascript and React.Js
+* Knowledge of Javascript/React.Js & MongoDb
 * Node.Js & npm/yarn on your computer

 ## Tree structure